-Let’s suppose we are helping a friend out and want to customize their QAT (the next cup of coffee is on them).
+Let’s suppose we are helping a friend out and want to customize their QAT.

-Now, assuming that we don’t’ know ANYTHING about working in the different master views, we can still set Bill up for speed using his QAT…which is why he is going to owe us a fancy cup of our coffee when we are finished.
+Now, assuming that we don’t’ know ANYTHING about working in the different Master Views, we can still set Bill up for speed using his QAT… which is why he is going to owe us a fancy cup of coffee when we are finished.